mlswg/mls-protocol/draft-ietf-mls-protocol.md

    contribution to the group and provides PCS with regard to the committer.

 2. A "partial" Commit that references proposals that do not require a path, and where the path is empty.
-Such a commit doesn't provide PCS with regard to the committer.
+Such a Commit doesn't provide PCS with regard to the committer.

 3. A "full" Commit that references proposals of any type, which provides FS with